bitovi/academy/src/technology-consulting/5-sales-to-delivery.md

-@page learn-technology-consulting/transition-sales-to-delivery Transition sales to delivery
+@page learn-technology-consulting/transitioning-to-delivery Transitioning to Delivery
 @parent learn-technology-consulting 5

 @description Learn how to successfully transition a project from the sales team to